AndersDJohnson/redux-reducer-async/README.md

 })
 ```

-And you can even mix these:
+And you can even mix these with custom properties:

 ```js
 createReducer('MY_ACTION', {